hs-esslingen-it-security/hses-GeNESIS/README.md

                         start the Interactive GeNESIS Configuration Generator to create a new configuration.
   -o OUTPUT_LOCATION, --output_location OUTPUT_LOCATION
                         set the output location for generated files.
+  -img, --export_graph_images
+                        use this to export an image of the network topology on creation.
+  -omnet, --export_omnet_files
+                        use this to export the topology and packets configuration files for omnet++.
+  -ns3, --export_ns3_files
+                        use this to export the topology and packets configuration files for ns3.
   -yang, --export_yang_files
-                        use this to export all outputs in a single yang.json file in an ietf conform format.
+                        use this to export the all outputs in a single json file.
   -ipt, --export_iptables_files
-                        use this to export all rulesets in iptable-save format.
+                        use this to export the scurity configuration as iptables save files.
-  -img, --export_graph_images
+  -latag, --use_latex_tag
-                        use this to export an image of the network topology on creation.
+                        use this to get the genesis tag in latex parsable form.
 ```

-Normally, if no arguments are provided, GeNESIS will start a generation cycle using the example config located [here](./hses_genesis/resources/example_config.json).
+### Arguments for Configuration Provision
-The arguments `-j, -g`, and `-n` define different possibilities to provide GeNESIS with other configurations.
+The arguments `-j`, `-g`, and `-n` define different possibilities to provide GeNESIS with other configurations.
-With the help of the `-j` flag, you can specify the location of a valid .json configuration file.
+- With the help of the `-j` flag, you can provide a valid .json configuration file by passing it's absolute path.
+  If you place your configuration file into the `hses_genesis/resources` folder, you can also pass the configuraiton file by it's name insted of it's absolute path.
-If you don't want to bother yourself with the syntax of the configuration files yet, we recommend using the `-n` tag.
+- If you don't want to bother yourself with the syntax of the configuration files yet, we recommend using the `-n` tag.
 This will start the Interactive GeNESIS Configuration Generator before the actual execution of GeNESIS, i.e., you will be guided through the creation process of a new configuration file.
-Alternatively, if another run has already been executed, you may provide the GeNESIS-TAG of that run with the `-g` flag.
+- Alternatively, if another run has already been executed, you may provide the GeNESIS-TAG of that run with the `-g` flag.
 This will result in GeNESIS recreating the exact same outputs as in the referenced run.
 Hence, the genesis tag is useful to exchange information about data without actually providing the data.

 > Notice, that the genesis tag must have the same version number (`GeNESIS:<version_number> ...`) as your GeNESIS distribution to guarantee correct reproduction of the previous run.
+> If your GeNESIS version differs from the version of your tag, you can checkout the correct GeNESIS version with `git checkout tags/<version_number>`.

+### Arguments for Output Specification
 The output of each generation iteration of GeNESIS is saved within an output folder created by GeNESIS inside the [GeNESIS output folder](./hses_genesis/output).
 However, if you want to save your output in a specific location, you can specify that path with the `-o` flag.